What Your Clients Should Know Before They Buy

 Owners Are Responsible for the Good Times—and the Bad Times

 Life has its ups and downs, just like any neighborhood.
 Storms hit, roads crack, clubhouses flood and fires rage.
 And when disaster strikes, it’s the homeowners who are forced to foot the bill to rebuild the community.
 So buyers should investigate whether the community association carries sufficient casualty insurance to cover any emergency.
 Also, considering the lean economic times, it’s important to remember that if one neighbor doesn’t pay their maintenance, the rest of the owners must pick up the slack.
 Buyers should always check how many owners typically fail to pay their bills, how much bad debt the association carries and whether they’ve had any recent special assessments to cover shortfalls in their budget.
 Better to know the facts ahead of time than to be miserable with their purchase.
+At this point, it must be noted that bad debt does not have to be a permanent solution.
+One can always get help with debt from the right sources.

 Whether They’ve Read Them or Not, Every Owner Must Follow the Rules